News

 3. Optimise Your Images

-In addition to your text content, it’s also important to make sure every image you upload to your blog article is correctly optimised as well.
-Ensure the file name of your images are descriptive and include relevant keywords, and it’s also good practise to use "kebab-case" (replace blank spaces with hyphens) when naming them.
-It’s also important to include a descriptive alt tag with each image you upload as well.
+In addition to your text content, it’s also important to make sure every image you upload to your blog article is correctly optimised.
+Ensure the file name of your images is descriptive and includes relevant keywords.
+It’s also good practice to use "kebab-case" (replace blank spaces with hyphens) when naming them.
+It’s also important to include a descriptive alt tag with each image you upload.

 Here’s an example of what a correctly optimised image may look like: